11FRIEND11/hardened-arch-linux/setup/downloading_hypervisor_and_image.md

 1. Go to [www.virtualbox.org](https://www.virtualbox.org)
 2. Under **VirtualBox Platform Packages**, select the version for your OS (Windows, macOS, Linux).
 3. After it is downloaded, click the `.exe` (Windows) or equivalent installer to install it on your computer.
 4. Download the **Extension Pack** from their website for better compatibility and features.

-my current version: 7.1.4 r165100 (Qt6.5.3)
+My current version: 7.1.4 r165100 (Qt6.5.3)
 **Recommended Reading:**
 [Hypervisor - Wikipedia](https://en.wikipedia.org/wiki/Hypervisor)